The Telebugs: Overview

 The series also aired on GBC TV in Gibraltar, where it regularly served as a filler during children's programming in the 6:30 – 7:30pm slot during the mid to late 1980s.

 The series was also broadcast on cable and satellite television on The Children's Channel.

-In the 1990s the show was sold to HIT Entertainment but this time, the name was changed to The Gigglebytes.
+In 1996 the show was renamed to Gigglebytes with scripts rewritten along with new voices and music.
+It was distributed by HIT Entertainment.
 The series with the name change was also broadcast in Singapore on Premiere 12 as part of their lineup of children's programming Kidz Blitz.
+It was also shown on The Pepe and Paco Show created by HIT.

 At least one full-size working model of Samantha was made to publicise the show, making appearances in Children's ITV advertising and continuity, and on the Saturday morning show No. 73 in 1986 and 1987.
 The model could move its arms and head, and roll along the floor.
 Its TV head contained a cathode-ray tube monitor capable of displaying facial expressions and other graphics.

 Both photographic and film footage of the prop is very rare and hard to come by, with the exception of three YouTube clips that both feature footage of its CITV appearance with host Matthew Kelly, and some episodes from series 7 of No.73.
 While the same prop was featured in both shows, the No. 73 appearances featured a different voice actress with electronic distortion, and would in the final episodes, wear an apron around its torso.
 The recent upload of the episodes and the inclusion of the prop, has sparked some intrigue from a small number of fans of both the show and Telebugs itself, with inquiries as to the state and whereabouts of the prop; especially by collectors of memorabilia.

 Voice cast

-All the male characters were voiced by Ron Moody (except for Bug) and the female characters (also including Bug) were voiced by London-based actress Suzy Westerby.
+All the male characters were voiced by Ron Moody (except for Bug) and the female characters (also including Bug) were voiced by London-based actress Suzy Westerby, the 1996 version were later voiced by Andy Turvey and Regine Candler.
+The addition of the latter two actors seems to have come from a planned reboot of the show that never surfaced as the show ended airing in 1987 after series 3 ended.
 The model of Samantha was voiced by Kate Copstick for appearances on No. 73.